Register online online –

 How many tickets can I purchase at once?

-You can purchase one ticket at once.
-Please complete one registration per person joining either the physical or the virtual event – this is to ensure fundraising pages can be created for every participant.
+You can purchase multiple tickets at once.
+Please complete one registration per person joining either the physical or the virtual event (unless under 12 years of age) – this is to ensure fundraising pages can be created for every participant and we are able to accurately predict participant numbers across the events.

 Where can I buy merchandise?

-Check out our online store to purchase a Walk With Women cotton t-shirt or drink bottle.
+Check out our online store to purchase Walk With Women merchandise.
 The funds raised from your merchandise purchases will also be added to the fundraising tally for the event.
 Every dollar counts!

 How much does it cost to register and what’s included?